neochief/gitbybit-calc/README.md

 ## Step 22: Highlight buttons triggered with keyboard

 When a button is triggered with a keyboard, we want to visually indicate that it is active.
 We will add an active class to the button when it is triggered with a keyboard.

+## Step 23: Add UI scaling so that the calculator looks consistent on mobile devices

+The goal is to have the calculator look the same as native app when opened from the mobile device with small screen.